jons/life/README.md

 ## Machine Description

+as in traditional life, every cell within the grid is visited, the next state for that cell calculated and set aside temporarily, and then the old grid replaced with the new grid when all cells have been visited. also, the extents of the grid grow organically to accomodate every birth in each of the four cardinal directions. and, your favored memory representation of choice will work: typically rows count from zero at the top towards the bottom, and columns from zero on the left towards the right.

 program read order is clockwise, starting at "top dead center" for the row that the reader is currently on, spiraling outward to each successive ring of cells (bits).